-The instrument can present measured or calculated values, parameter settings etc. at the front panel.
+The instrument can present measured or calculated values, status of levels, parameter settings etc. at the front panel.
 An extensive system of menus gives the possibility to present various information about the instrument.
-The VIEWPAN module can present one value at a time.

 Measured or calculated values, status of levels and so on, can be transferred to external equipment via the different communication interfaces (some are optional).